Agentic Business Process Management: A Research Manifesto: Conclusions and Outlook

-From an enterprise perspective, the need to develop enterprise-grade agents that deliver tangible business value represents an emerging and underexplored area of research.
-AI-enabled and autonomous agents differ fundamentally from traditional automation systems, making it essential to identify the types of ``killer applications'' that could motivate enterprises to adopt such technologies within their core operations.
+\rmv{From an enterprise perspective, the need to develop enterprise-grade agents that deliver tangible business value represents an emerging and underexplored area of research. \rmv{AI-enabled and autonomous agents differ fundamentally from traditional automation systems, making it essential} The novel capabilities of AI-enabled and autonomous agents make it essential to identify the types of ``killer applications'' that could motivate enterprises to adopt such technologies within their core operations.
 Equally important is ensuring that these systems achieve the levels of reliability and profitability required in enterprise contexts.
-This topic warrants further investigation—not only from a technical standpoint but also from a business and organizational perspective.
+This topic warrants further investigation—not only from a technical standpoint but also from a business perspective, as well as for society at large.}